MSG-GAN: Multi-Scale Gradients for Generative Adversarial Networks: Acknowledgements

 We also extend the MinBatchStdDev technique~\cite{proGAN2018,styleGAN2018}, where the average standard deviation of a batch of activations is fed to the discriminator to improve sample diversity, to our multiscale setup.
 To do this, we add a separate MinBatchStdDev layer at the beginning of each block in the discriminator.
 This way, the discriminator obtains batch-statistics of the generated samples along with the straight-path activations at each scale, and can detect some degree of mode collapse by the generator.

-When we trained the models ourselves, we report training time and GPUs used, and tried wherever possible, to use the same machines so that direct training time comparisons can be made (all cases except Oxford Flowers ProGANs vs MSG-ProGAN).
-The variation in numbers of real images shown and training time are due to the fact that, as is common practice, we report the best FID score obtained in a fixed number of iterations, and the time that it took achieve that score.
+When we trained the models ourselves, we report training time and GPUs used.
+We use the same machines for corresponding set of experiments so that direct training time comparisons can be made.
+Please note that the variation in numbers of real images shown and training time is because, as is common practice, we report the best FID score obtained in a fixed number of iterations, and the time that it took achieve that score.
 All the code and the trained models required for reproducing our work are made available for research purposes at \url{https://github.com/akanimax/msg-stylegan-tf}.